Omnisend for Woocommerce (WordPress)

 Error: This Omnisend store is already connected.
 Select another store from your account and try again.

-If you get this error, it means that you have another Woocommerce store connected to your Omnisend account already.
-To fix this, you'll need to log into your Omnisend account in a separate tab and open the empty brand where you want your Woocommerce store to be connected (it should be created by now, but if you haven't done it yet, do it as explained here).
-Then get back to your WordPress admin account and click 'Connect your account' button once again.
-You'll land on this page, where you'll just need to Approve the connection and that's it.
+If you get this error, you already have another WooCommerce store connected to your Omnisend account.
+To fix this, you'll need to log into your Omnisend account in a separate tab and open the empty store where you want your WooCommerce store to be connected (it should be created by now, but if you haven't done it yet, do it as explained here).
+Then, return to your WordPress admin account and click the 'Connect your account' button again.
+You'll land on this page, where you'll need to Approve the connection, and that's it.

-Error: an error occurred in the request and at the time were unable to send the consumer data.
+Error: an error occurred in the request, and at the time, we were unable to send the consumer data.

 This is a common error in WooCommerce.
 There are a few possible causes to this issue:

-• The most common cause of this problem is that your store’s is using WooCommerce version 3.5 or earlier.
+• The most common cause of this problem is that your store uses WooCommerce version 3.5 or earlier.
 Make sure you upgrade to the latest WooCommerce version before installing our plugin.

 • Your store doesn’t have a valid HTTPS/SSL certificate.
 Make sure you install and activate one so our app can communicate with the WooCommerce API.

-• For the plugin to work WordPress needs to be installed at domain or subdomain level, not at page level.
-For example, say you’re developing a store for a client and you’re creating a mockup on www.example.com/devstore/.
-Our server will try to connect to the WooCommerce API at subdomain level, on www.example.com but the store is on www.example.com/devstore/.
-As an alternative, you can install the development store on the devstore.example.com subdomain, that will work.
+• For the plugin to work, WordPress must be installed at the domain or subdomain level, not the page level.
+For example, say you’re developing a store for a client, and you’re creating a mockup on www.example.com/devstore/.
+Our server will try to connect to the WooCommerce API at the subdomain level, www.example.com but the store is on www.example.com/devstore/.
+Alternatively, you can install the development store on the devstore.example.com subdomain; that will work.

-• Your website is password protected, or you’re using a “coming soon” or “site under construction” plugin that’s disabling public access to your store.
-This also disables API access and our app needs it to work.
+• Your store is password protected, or you’re using a “coming soon” or “site under construction” plugin disabling public access to your store.
+This also restricts API access, and our app needs it to work.

-• You have a caching plugin on your store that strips the “Authorization” header.
-Try disabling your plugins one by one to find the one that’s causing the issue.
+• Your store has a caching plugin that strips the “Authorization” header.
+Try turning off your plugins one by one to find the one causing the issue.

-• You have a plugin on your store that blocks access to WordPress or WooCommerce REST API (e.g. Perfmatters plugin).
-Try disabling such plugins one by one to find the one that's causing the issue.
+• You have a store plugin blocking access to WordPress or WooCommerce REST API (e.g., Perfmatters plugin).
+Try turning off such plugins one by one to find the one causing the issue.

 If you’ve tried all the above, your server is stripping the “Authorization” header.